Gillian Merron: Expenses

-Merron MP's expense were higher than average.
+Merron’s expenses as an MP were higher than average.
 She is one of 98 MPs who voted to support Conservative MP David Maclean's bill to keep their expenses and correspondence secret.

-On 19 June 2009, MP's expenses were revealed (heavily edited) on the Internet.
+On 19 June 2009, MPs' expenses were revealed (heavily edited) on the internet.
 Merron received criticism for purchasing a television, television stand, home theatre kit, and numerous other goods.
 She wrote on her website: "The majority of claims I make directly pay for professional staff, office costs, communication with constituents, and travel.
 I do not have a second job, do not employ any family members or friends, nor have I taken the annual increase in ministerial salary."